Klortho/dtd-diagram/Implementation.md

-Notes on the implementation of dtd-diagram
+# Implementation of dtd-diagram

+Here are some random notes on a few implementation details -- these are not intended to be comprehensive.

-# Managing geometry
+## Managing geometry

 The geometry of the display is captured by several separate Box objects, with each box recording top, bottom, left, and right in the SVG